ruthsarian/pxt-swge-beacon/README.md

 ## !!
 Version Compatibility Issues !!

 As of December 2020, this extension does not work with the default MakeCode environment, which has changed since this extension was first created.
-In order to use this extension as it currently is you will need to use the Version 1 MakeCode editor at [https://makecode.microbit.org/v1](https://makecode.microbit.org/v1).
+In order to use this extension you will need to use the Version 1 MakeCode editor at [https://makecode.microbit.org/v1](https://makecode.microbit.org/v1).

-This extension will also not work with [V2 micro:bits](https://microbit.org/new-microbit/).
-Until this extension is updated to use [CODAL](https://github.com/lancaster-university/codal-microbit-v2) this is what we're stuck with.
+This extension will also not work with [V2 micro:bits](https://microbit.org/new-microbit/). micro:bit V2 uses the [CODAL](https://github.com/lancaster-university/codal-microbit-v2) runtime, which does not include the mbed API this extension utilizes.

 Reference:
 * [MakeCode Extension compatibility V1 and V2](https://support.microbit.org/support/solutions/articles/19000121371-makecode-extension-compatibility-v1-and-v2)